subalterngames/talmudifier-rs/README.md

 ### Length values

 Many of the values in the config file are measurements of lengths.
-The following units are valid: `"In"`, `"Cm"`, `"Mm"`, `"Pt"`, `"Em`. *However*, there are many cases in which `"Em"` is not valid.
+The following units are valid: `"In"`, `"Cm"`, `"Mm"`, `"Pt"`, `"Em"`. *However*, there are many cases in which `"Em"` is not valid.
 This is because many of the lengths need to be converted to Pts and there's no easy way to do what with Ems because they're font-specific.
 I recommend using Em for values only where `example_talmdufier.json` uses Em.

 ### Fonts

 `"fonts"` has a default value of `null`, in which case default fonts embedded in the executable are used.
 You can set this to use other fonts.
-See `example_fonts.json`; you can replace `null` with the text in `example_fonts.json` (assuming that the files actually exist). **Each font style (regular, bold, etc.) *must* be a separate file.**
+See `example_fonts.json`; you can replace `null` with the text in `example_fonts.json` (assuming that the files actually exist).

+Limitations:

+- Each font style (regular, bold, etc.) *must* be a separate file.
+- A column's font files must all be in the same directory.
+- System fonts are not supported.

 ### Source text